Mixed-dimensional modeling of vascular tissues with reduced Lagrange multipliers: Numerical results

 \subsection{In-silico modeling of effective material behavior}

-The proposed multiscale model is motivated by applications in the context of tissue imaging, where the data acquired by techniques such as elastography or diffusion-weighted imaging depend on the underlying physics -- e.g., on the interaction of solid and fluid phases -- but the limited image resolution allows only for effective (macroscale) tissue representations.
+The proposed multiscale model is motivated by applications in the context of tissue imaging, where the data acquired by techniques, such as elastography or diffusion-weighted imaging, depend on the underlying physics -- e.g., on the interaction of solid and fluid phases -- but the limited image resolution allows only for effective (macroscale) tissue representations.
 Often, these effective descriptions are based on linear elasticity with homogeneous mechanical parameters.
 However, certain applications require to better understand how the fluid phase, or the structure of the vasculature, are reflected in the behavior of the tissue at the macroscale.
 This is the case, for instance, of the usage of medical imaging to characterize the presence of pathological conditions in which fluid conditions play a relevant role, such as hypertension (increase in pressure) or tumor growth.
-To this purpose, it is necessary to develop mathematical models able to close the gap between the microscale (of the underlying physics) and the macroscale (data resolution), and to address related inverse problems for the estimation of effective parameters depending on microscale quantities.
+The numerical tests presented in this section are devoted to the usage of the reduced Lagrange multipliers method to bridge this multiscale gap, investigating, through computational models, the influence of fluid microstructures on tissue effective dynamics.

-The numerical tests presented in this section are devoted to the usage of the reduced Lagrange multipliers method for the computational modeling and simulation of tissues, investigating the influence of fluid microstructures on tissue effective dynamics.
-On the one hand, these tests address, from the perspective of mathematical modeling, results recently presented in the context of tissue elastography concerning the importance of understanding the interplay between solid and fluid phases for medical imaging applications in non-invasive diagnostic, see, e.g., \cite{guo-etal-2020,lilaj_etal_2021b,palaniyappan-etal-2016,safraou-etal-inpress}.
+On the one hand, these tests address, from the perspective of mathematical modeling, results recently presented in the context of tissue elastography concerning the importance of understanding the interplay between solid and fluid phases for medical imaging applications in non-invasive diagnostic\cite{JAITNER2025312,safraou-etal-2023,palaniyappan-etal-2016,guo-etal-2020}.
 On the other hand, the in silico study aims at providing a first proof of concept for using the reduced Lagrange multipliers in the context of inverse problems for the estimation of effective mechanical parameters.